Europol is democratically managed on the basis of a system of controls, checks and supervision of governance.

 In its day-to-day operations, Europol is headed by a Executive Director, who is appointed by a unanimous decision of the Council of Ministers for Justice and Home Affairs, after the Council has obtained the opinion of the Management Board.

 The Executive Director, who is appointed for a four-year term, with the possibility of a second, is responsible for:

 - overseeing the administration of Europol

 - seeing to the performance of tasks assigned to Europol

 - overseeing the management of personnel

 - any other tasks consigned to him by the regulation or by the Management Board.

-The Executive Director is assisted in his position by three Deputy Directors, who are also appointed by the Council for a four-year term, with the possibility of a second.
+The Executive Director is assisted in her position by three Deputy Directors, who are also appointed by the Council for a four-year term, with the possibility of a second.
 The current Deputy Directors are:

 Europol abides by the same principles as other EU agencies and institutions in terms of transparency and financial accountability.
 A number of institutions and bodies are involved in enforcing financial accountability at the agency, including the:

 - European Court of Auditors